Paralegal

 Career prospects

 Networking will provide you with useful contacts and opportunities, increasing your chances of success in your legal career.
+You'll also need to keep your skills and knowledge up to date to ensure you can make the most of opportunities.

 Alternative careers